edgeimpulse/expert-projects/readme/featured-machine-learning-projects/fomo-ad-in-aws.md

 We are developing a cloud-based proof-of-concept to understand the feasibility of this technique, before deploying it on edge devices.

-Although this is only a hypothetical example and demonstration, this quality inspection process and computer vision workflow could absolutely be leveraged by large-scale food service providers, commercial kitches that make packaged retail food items, or any many other mass-produced retail products even beyond the food industry.
+Although this is only a hypothetical example and demonstration, this quality inspection process and computer vision workflow could absolutely be leveraged by large-scale food service providers, commercial kitchens that make packaged retail food items, or any many other mass-produced retail products even beyond the food industry.

 ## Step 1: Create the Datasets